 In addition, the University executed a lease agreement with both of the joint ventures.
 Eden Hall Solar, LLC will lease University property to install an electricity grid-connected photovoltaic power plant, which will be located on the Eden Hall Campus.
-The term of the lease shall expire on January 1, 2020 with annual rent payments of \$1.00.
+The term of the lease expires on January 1, 2020 with annual rent payments of \$1.00.
 Common Orchard South Solar, LLC will lease University property to install a Photovoltaic and Thermal Power Plant, which will be located on the Eden Hall Campus.
-The term of the lease shall expire on September 1, 2021 with annual rent payments of \$1.00.
+The term of the Iden Hall Campus.
+The term of the lease expires on September 1, 2021 with annual rent payments of \$1.00.

 Finally, the University executed a power purchase agreement with both of the joint ventures.
 The University agreed to purchase all actual net electrical energy generated by the power plant constructed with Eden Hall Solar, LLC for a term commencing October 1, 2013 and expiring December 31, 2019.
-There are no minimum purchase commitments within the power purchase agreement.
 The University agreed to purchase all actual net electrical energy generated by the power plant constructed with Common Orchard South Solar, LLC for a term commencing March 6, 2015 and expiring September 1, 2021.
 There are no minimum purchase commitments within the power purchase agreement.

 The consolidated financial statements include the financial position and results of operations of Chatham University and Chatham Investments LLC, which is hereinafter referred to as the "University."
 All material intercompany transactions have been eliminated in consolidation.
-At June 30, 2016 and 2015, the University has an outstanding receivable of approximately \$328,000 due from Eden Hall Solar, LLC, and an outstanding receivable of approximately \$532,000 at June 30, 2016 and 2015 due from Common Orchard South Solar, LLC.
+At June 30, 2017 and 2016, the University has an outstanding receivable of approximately \$328,000 due from Eden Hall Solar, LLC, and an outstanding receivable of approximately \$532,000 at June 30, 2017 and 2016 due from Common Orchard South Solar, LLC.
 These amounts are included in other receivables in the accompanying consolidated statements of financial position.